Colorize Table Grids

-Table grids are not surprisingly the most common form of displaying tabular data.
-The Table Grid allows you to bind data and customize the columns as desired: font, orientation, formatting, headline, etc. However, there are often attributes that should not be set statically, but depend on the data content.
-It may also make sense to adjust the data content before outputting it in the table to a format that does not support standard formatting.
-This article deals with both demands in an exemplary manner:
+Table Grids are, unsurprisingly, the most common way of displaying tabular data.
+The Table Grid offers the possibility to bind data and adjust the columns as desired: font, orientation, formatting, heading, etc. - However, there are often attributes that should not be set statically, but rather depending on the data content.
+In addition, it may be useful to adjust the data contents before outputting them to the table if the standard formatting does not support this.
+This article deals with both requirements as examples:

-The formatting and change logic is mapped to a script.
-The script is run for each table row exactly once immediately before it is output in the visualization.
-You can access the script editor from the event attribute of the table grid element:
+The formatting and change logic is mapped into a script.
+The script is run exactly once for each table row immediately before it is output in the visualization.
+You can access the script editor from the events attribute of the table grid element:

-Within the event, there is the variable e.
-It represents the current table line.
+Within the event there is the variable e.
+It represents the current tabular line.

-- e.Data gives access to the raw data (e.g. e.Data.MyColumn).
+- e.Data gives access to the raw data (e.g. e.Data.MyData column).

-- e.TextControl allows access to the control representing the text (e.g. e.TextControl.Text = “My new content”) e.
-TextControl.
+- e.TextControl gives access to the control that represents the text (e.g. e.TextControl.Text = “My new content”) e.

-Here is the preview with the corresponding formatting script:
+Here the preview with the corresponding formatting script: